nadavlab/Hadassah_OMOP/README.md

 •	Download the scripts that define the tables in the appropriate version and move them to a folder we created on the remote server.

-•	Performing the steps given in Git: https://github.com/MIT-LCP/mimic-omop/tree/master/omop/build-omop/postgresql using Linux commands on the remote server:
+•	Create the tables.
+See https://github.com/MIT-LCP/mimic-omop/tree/master/omop/build-omop/postgresql.
+Execute it from R on the remote server:

     •	Connecting to a database located on the PostgreSQL server